 Taylor Alison Swift is a country star-turned-pop sensation that isn't about to compromise.
 Taylor started writing songs at the tender age of ten, when a repairman showed her how to play some chords on the guitar.
-Her first song was called Lucky You.
-Taylor used songwriting as an escape from bullies at school - she didn't fit in, so instead wrote songs and poems.
+She used songwriting as an escape from bullies at school and one of the first songs she wrote was Lucky You.
 From age 11, Taylor played every event she could (baseball games, county fairs, karaoke) until she got signed as a songwriter at 14.

 Taylor's self-titled first album went multi-platinum in the US.
-Her first single, Tim McGraw, was released in 2006 and became a success in the country world and cemented Taylor into the hearts of Americans.
-Since then, her albums Fearless and Speak Now were met with similar success, with Speak Now Her selling over 1 million copies in its first week.
+Her first single, Tim McGraw, was released in 2006, became a success in the country world and cemented Taylor into the hearts of Americans.
+Her albums Fearless and Speak Now were met with similar success, with Speak Now Her selling over 1 million copies in its first week.